daomapsieucap/daomapsieucap/README.md

 ---

-💡 *"Sometimes you have to stand alone, just to make sure you still can."*

----

 ## 🚀 About Me

 I'm a passionate backend developer specializing in **WordPress** and **WooCommerce** with over 9 years of experience.
-I also have hands-on experience with **Shopify**, and enjoy building robust, scalable solutions for clients worldwide.
-I love clean code, automation, and continuously learning new things.
+I also have hands-on experience with **Shopify**, and enjoy building robust, scalable solutions for clients.

 ---